Jasper-Mui/me-check-links/README.md

       if no arguments are supplied, a help message will be displayed<br/>
 Options:<br/>
--v or /v,  to get the version number and name of the tool<br/> -u or /u,  to check the link of a HTML page of supplied URL<br/>
+-v or /v,  to get the version number and name of the tool<br/> -u or /u,  to check the links of a HTML page of supplied URL<br/>

 <h2>Feature</h2>
-The link result shows up in color to display the status of links.<br/>
+The result of the links shows up in color to display the status of links.<br/>
 1. Green links are good links with an HTTP status of 200.<br/>
 2. Red links are bad links of HTTP status 400 or 404.<br/>
 3. Grey links are unknown with any other HTTP status.<br/>